 It was an ambitious project and was nationally recognized by author and IH enthusiast, Oscar “Hank” Will III who attended and was a highlight of the show.
 His April 2007 story of Red Power Charge 2006 appeared in Farm Collector Magazine.
 Subsequent state shows have been held in different regions of New York State hosted by other tractor organizations willing to feature International Harvester for their program.

 In the winter of 2008 we were selected to host the National Auction.
 It was held at Alexander, NY and featured a good variety of IH collectibles, tractors and implements.
 In the future we hope to host a Red Power Round Up.
 Chapter 35 has become a reality, long overdue in the State of New York.
 Attending meetings is exciting and being with our members is productive and fun.
 We have a great group of people who pitch in when things need to be done.
 Our membership carries a variety of folks, many retired geezers, large and small farm operators, firefighters, tradesmen, lawyers, veterinarians and even a cardiologist.
-We like to say that “volunteerism is alive in Chapter 35.”
 We have donated specially decaled IH pedal tractors to Children’s Hospitals in New York State.

 Seems like not long ago organizers Anita and Ray DeGlopper spread the word of their desire to form a New York State chapter of IHCC.
 After receiving chapter certification our membership soared.
 At cut-off date we recorded 126 charter members, and elected Lew Esten our first president.